apetkau/microbial-informatics-2014/orthomcl-tutorial/README.md

 To run `nml_parse_orthomcl.pl` and generate a Venn Diagram, please do the following:

-	$ nml_parse_orthomcl.pl -i orthomcl-output/groups/groups.txt -g genome-groups.txt -s --draw -o orthomcl-stats.txt
+	$ nml_parse_orthomcl.pl -i orthomcl-output/groups/groups.txt -g genome-groups.txt -s --draw -o orthomcl-stats.txt --genes

 This will generate two main files of interest: an image file named __genome-groups.txt.svg__ and some statistics about the results in __orthomcl-stats.txt__.
+A set of other files, all named **group_x.csv** will also be generated.

 The image file __genome-groups.txt.svg__ contains a Venn Diagram depeciting the numger of shared genes among the genome groups within the __genome-groups.txt__ file.
 This looks as follows: